deckhouse/deckhouse/docs/site/pages/virtualization-platform/documentation/admin/platform-management/network/INGRESS.md

 ### Monitoring and statistics

-The DVP `ingress-nginx` implementation includes a statistics collection system in Prometheus, providing various metrics such as:
+The DVP `ingress-nginx` implementation includes a statistics collection system in Prometheus, providing various metrics:

 - Overall response time and upstream time
 - Response codes
 - Number of request retries
 - Request and response sizes
 - Request methods
-- `content-type`
+- `content-type` types
 - Geographic distribution of requests

 Data is displayed in multiple views:

 - By namespace
 - By `vhost`
-- By `ingress-resource`
+- By Ingress resource
 - By `location` (in NGINX)

 All graphs are available on user-friendly dashboards in Grafana.